oracle-cne/ocne/doc/experimental/kube-prometheus-stack.md

 ### Version: v0.0.1-draft

+The purpose of this document is to migrate the Verrazzana kube-prometheus-stack (named prometheus-operator), to the catalog kube-prometheus-stack so that future upgrades can be done using the catalog.
+This migration does not change any component versions.

-Verrazzano installs the kube-prometheus-stack using a Helm chart named prometheus-operator.
+Verrazzano installs the kube-prometheus-stack using a Helm chart named prometheus-operator and a release named prometheus-operator.
 As a result, the Helm release is named prometheus-operator and all resources that use {RELEASE-NAME} in the Helm manifests will have the name prometheus-operator.
 Consequently, you cannot directly upgrade to the version of kube-prometheus-stack that exists in the catalog.
 T

 In addition, the image section of the overrides file must be modified to use the correct images required by Oracle Cloud Native Environment.

-The purpose of this document is to migrate the Verrazzana kube-prometheus-stack (named prometheus-operator), to the catalog kube-prometheus-stack so that future upgrades can be done using the catalog.

 The steps are summarized below:
-1. export the Helm user provided overrides to an overrides file
+1. export the Helm user-provided overrides to an overrides file
-2. modify the image section of the overrides file
+2. modify the image sections of the overrides file
-3. change promethues PV reclaim policy to detain
+3. change the Prometheus PV reclaim policy to Retain
-4. detach the prometheus PV
 5. uninstall the prometheus-operator chart (which is really the kube-prometheus-stack)
-6. install kube-state-metrics from the catalog using the override file from step 2 with PVC/PV overrides to use new PV
+6. install kube-state-metrics from the catalog using the override file from step 2
+7. scale Prometheus server down to zero replicas
+8. migrate data using a pod that mounts both old and new PVs
+9. create or change other resources needed for auth-proxy access
+10. cleanup

-## Modify the overrides
+## Creatubg the Helm overrides file

 Export the user supplied overrides of the current release to a file and remove the image overrides:
 ```text